PREGNANCY OPTIONS FOR SAME-SEX COUPLES AND SINGLE WOMEN

 “I imagined I’d do it in the way schoolgirls imagine… I’d fall in love with a man, he’d fall in love with me and the family would naturally follow,” she explains.

 But becoming a mum was to be a different experience.
-Many years later, Sophie came out to family and friends; a weight lifted but reality sunk in.
+Many years later, Sophie came out as gay to family and friends; a weight lifted but reality sunk in.
 “The thing I felt saddest about letting go of was the idea of creating a baby biologically with the person I was in love with and for us to be a family,” she recalls.

-Approaching her late-30s, Sophie gave herself a deadline.
-“I’d always known I wanted a baby and gave myself a time limit to take action (age 37) based on declining fertility statistics.
+Approaching her late 30s, Sophie gave herself a deadline.
+“I’d always known I wanted a baby and gave myself a time limit to take action [age 37] based on declining fertility statistics.

 “As 37 approached and I was still single, I accepted and then embraced the fact that I’d be doing it alone.”